davidjwiner/davidjwiner.github.io/_posts/2016-12-17-thought-for-food.markdown

 My decision to be vegetarian is rooted in my personal system of ethics: I refrain from eating meat since doing so substantially limits my carbon footprint.
 The effects of this decision have been better documented by other, more knowledgeable people, so I'll list just a couple of quick facts:

-- Livestock farming is the one of---if not the single---[most significant sources of greenhouse gas emissions](http://www.nybooks.com/articles/2016/05/12/humane-economy-open-the-cages/#fnr-7), ahead of the entire transportation industry
+- Livestock farming is the one of---if not the single---[most significant source of greenhouse gas emissions](http://www.nybooks.com/articles/2016/05/12/humane-economy-open-the-cages/#fnr-7), ahead of the entire transportation industry
-- [80% of deforestation in the Amazon](https://www.scientificamerican.com/article/meat-and-environment/) is directly linked to livestock production
+- [80% of deforestation in the Amazon rainforest](https://www.scientificamerican.com/article/meat-and-environment/) is directly linked to livestock production
 - A single factory farm can produce the same amount of waste [as a small city](https://www.scientificamerican.com/article/meat-and-environment/)

- Clearly, I think I've made a choice that I believe to be correct by my own personal sense of morality.
+ Unsurprisingly, I've made a choice that I believe to be correct by my own personal sense of morality.
 My friend's question made me wonder, though, do I have have an obligation to proselytize that choice?

 An analogy
 ----------
 There's a great hypothetical scenario in practical ethics called the drowning child problem.
 I'm likely going to butcher it, but here goes:
 <div class="scenario"><p>
 	Imagine you are walking by a river on a hot summer day and see a small child, perhaps only two or three years old, struggling to stay afloat.
 He is by himself and calling out for help.
-You could swim out into the water and him from drowning but are wearing your favorite pair of leather pants (it's beyond me why you chose to wear leather pants on a hot summer day, but that was your decision, not mine).
+You could swim out into the water and save him from drowning but are wearing your favorite pair of leather pants (it's beyond me why you chose to wear leather pants on a hot summer day, but that was your decision, not mine).
 Wading into the water to save the child would almost certainly ruin them.
 So what choice do you make: do you save the child or your pants?
 </p></div>
 Most people respond to this problem with an enthusiastic, "save the child!"
 Now, the application of this analogy to vegetarianism is somewhat controversial.
 What vegetarians would say is that, (1) many people are already suffering (and many more will) as a result of climate change and (2) choosing not to eat meat is a mild inconvenience but not a huge sacrifice---perhaps on par with ruining your favorite pair of pants.
 (Note: thanks to Peter Singer for these arguments.)